rdswift/picard-plugins/plugins/README.md

 ## Combine Performer Tags \[[Download](https://github.com/rdswift/picard-plugins/raw/2.0_RDS_Plugins/plugins/combine_performer_tags/combine_performer_tags.zip)\]

 This plugin combines all instrument and vocal performer tags into a new multi-value variable `%_performers%` for each track.
 It requires that the "***Use track relationships***" setting is enabled in **Options** -> **Metadata**.
-Each item in the variable is the performer's name followed by the instruments and vocals they performed, for example "*Jackson Browne (acoustic guitar, piano, lead vocals)*".
+Each item in the variable is the performer's name followed by the instruments and vocals they performed, for example "*Jackson Browne: acoustic guitar, piano, lead vocals*".

 The plugin makes no additional calls to the MusicBrainz database, and it does not remove any of the `%performer:*%` tags.